13 min read

 No.

 Lately, Brisbane City Council has been telling some organisers that they need insurance to hold a rally in a council park.
 This is not true.
-There is no legally enforceable requirement to hold insurance and you should clearly refuse such requests from council or the police.
+There is no legally enforceable requirement for peaceful assembly organisers to hold insurance, and you should clearly refuse such requests from council or the police.

 Legal responsibility for any injuries or damage occurring at a protest is the same for any other use of public space.
 So for example, if a protestor scratches a parked car, they are personally criminally responsible for.
-If a protestor twists their ankle in a pothole that council should have repaired, the council might be responsible for medical costs under negligence laws, but if a protestor climbs a tree, falls and hurts themselves, it’s probably their own fault.
+If a protestor twists their ankle in a pothole that council should have repaired, the council might be responsible for medical costs under negligence laws, but if a protestor climbs a tree, falls and hurts themselves, it’s probably their own fault, not the organisers’.

 Am I responsible for traffic control or traffic management plans?